henningfutrell/grpc4/README.txt

 build the "build" directory, create the grpc files and build the binaries.
 The machine must have the default password.

-run:
 $ make

-After this, a router needs to be started.
-There is logic to search for a router, but it works much better to just start a router with:
+After make a router needs to be started on a machine.

 $./build/router -p <router_machine_ip>:<port>

-To start a master-server pair on a machine run:
+FROM THE PROJECT ROOT DIRECTORY start a master-server pair on the machines.
+For each run:

 $ ./build/start -h <machine_ip>:<port> -r <router_machine_ip>:<port>

 The clients are started with:

 $ ./build/client -u <username> -r <router_machine_ip>:<port>

-After all are connected they will transparently maintain connections.
+If the port on the client needs to be manually set use "-p <port>".

 KNOWN BUGS:

+[Timeline]
-[Timeline] When the connection is broken and the client reconnects there is a slight hang for a read.
-To make this work I would need to convert the stream to an asynchronous reader writer, which is too much work for a non production assignment that is 99% to spec.
+When the connection is broken and the client reconnects there is a slight hang for a read.

-    [-solution]: When the timeline server switches just send the intended message twice and it will succeed on the second send.
+WHEN THE TIMELINE SERVER SWITCHES just send the intended message twice and it will succeed on the second send.
 This is just due to a blocking call in gRpc.

+        [solution] To make this work I would need to convert the stream to an non blocking reader, which is too much work for a non production assignment that is 99% to spec.

+[Slave]
-[Slave] If the slave is given bad information it will try to restart the server very quickly. <b>If the slave goes crazy<b>, kill it and make sure the right host information is given.
+IF THE SLAVE GOES CRAZY, kill it and make sure the right host information is given.
+If the host info is wrong it will try and restart the server very quickly over and over.

+[Slave]
-If the slave does nothing, make sure you are running it from the root directory.
+IF THE SLAVE DOES NOTHING make sure you run it from the root directory.